infinity-ir/.github/profile/README.md

 ## Our history 📜

-InFinity Community was founded in 2020 by a group of tech enthusiasts who met online and decided to form a community to share their knowledge, skills, and projects with each other.
-Since then, the community has grown to over 10,000 members from more than 100 countries, and has organized and participated in various events, workshops, hackathons, and competitions.
+InFinity Community was founded in 2023 by a group of tech enthusiasts who met online and decided to form a community to share their knowledge, skills, and projects with each other.
+Since then, the community has grown to over 1,000 members from more than 10 countries, and has organized and participated in various events, workshops, hackathons, and competitions.

 ## Our achievements 🏆

 Some of the achievements we are proud of as a community are:

-- Winning the first prize in the Global Hackathon 2021, a 48-hour online hackathon that challenged participants to build solutions for the United Nations Sustainable Development Goals.
+- Developing InFinity discord bot, a bot that connects our Discord server with other global servers and provides various features and commands for our members and guests.
-- Launching InFinity Labs, a platform that showcases the projects and products developed by our members and provides them with feedback, mentorship, and funding opportunities.
+- Creating FiveM Timer, a bot that calculates and displays the time played by each player on our FiveM server, a multiplayer modification for Grand Theft Auto V.
-- Partnering with leading tech companies and organizations, such as Microsoft, Google, GitHub, and Code for All, to offer our members exclusive access to resources, programs, and benefits.
+- Reaching over 1,000 members on our Discord server, where we chat, share, and learn with each other in a friendly and supportive environment.
-- Reaching over 1 million views on our YouTube channel, where we upload videos of our events, workshops, tutorials, and interviews with experts and influencers in the tech industry.
+- Launching Infinity ar, a camera app that allows users to display pictures over pictures using augmented reality technology.
-- Receiving the Community of the Year Award 2021, a prestigious award that recognizes the best and most impactful tech communities around the world.
+- Inventing .infinity, a programming language that is simple, expressive, and powerful, and that can be used to create any kind of application or software.

 ## How to join us 🙌